 2002 Spring Meeting Handouts

 These handouts are available in their original Power Point Presentation format.
-If you do not have Power Point on your computer, you will need to download the free Power Point Viewer, which is a 2.8 MB file.
+If you do not have Power Point on your computer, you will need to download the free Power Point Viewer.

 Some of the handouts are Portable Document Format (PDF) files.
 The files were created using Adobe Acrobat.
 To view the documents, you need the Acrobat Reader.
 For more information, read the Adobe Frequently Asked Questions.
 To download the free Acrobat Reader, click the icon below.

 If a session handout is not online, unfortunately it was not submitted by the speaker and is not available.

 Last fall's terrorist attacks forever changed the nature of property/casualty business around the world.
 While industry leaders indicated that the industry had the ability to pay such lossesonceterrorism losses of such catastrophic size and unpredictability were not contemplated in the offer of coverage at the then prevailing price.
 Those losses forced the property/casualty industry to review fundamental notions about our businesscoverage grants, pricing, reserving, claims handling, catastrophe risk management, risk mitigation, reinsurance treaties, data collection, and the like.
 The scope and nature of this event and the magnitude of the resulting losses generated federal government involvement in the process of designing structures to deal with future terrorism losses.

 This panel will analyze the strategic steps insurers, reinsurers, and regulators have taken to deal with the short- and long-term consequences of terrorism losses.